Game & Interactive Media Design

 Game and interactive media design depends on the creativity, collaboration and skills of many professionals — from designers, writers and visual artists to engineers, programmers and coders — to create a compelling final product.

-Rider’s new Bachelor of Arts in Game & Interactive Media Design focuses on preparing professionals with the core design expertise and the creative storytelling, writing, art, gameplay, music, sound, animation and filmmaking skills needed to succeed in this industry.
+Rider’s Bachelor of Arts in Game & Interactive Media Design focuses on preparing professionals with the core design expertise and the creative storytelling, writing, art, gameplay, music, sound and animation skills needed to succeed in this industry.
 Listen to an interview with associate professor, Dr. Justin Burton, as he shares how the Game & Interactive Media Design major is designed to offer students a hands-on learning experience.

 Offered through Rider’s School of Fine and Performing Arts, our 120-credit program combines coursework in design, communication, computer science and other disciplines.
 You will collaborate as a member of a team with students in computer science and other majors to create résumé-worthy projects as part of the curriculum.

 Is This the Right Major for You?

 Game and interactive media design are wildly creative and exciting fields with a need for diverse professionals with a passion for creating and communicating.
 If you love design, art or storytelling, this major is for you.
 You will work collaboratively on teams to create compelling narratives, develop characters, work on gameplay and mission, integrate music and sound, and design cohesive and immersive interactive experiences.
 You’ll also acquire a fundamental technological understanding (but not mastery) of basic coding functions and advanced-experience game engines.